 - You immediately stop what you are doing in order to respond to a blog comment notification.
 (1 point possible)

-- You have ever had a spirited argument over the merits of Disqus vs. Akismet.
+- You have ever had a spirited argument over the merits of Disqus vs. Akismet to block comment spam.
 (1 point possible)

 - You have ever pulled your car over to the side of the road to email yourself a potential blog topic so you won’t forget.
 (1 point possible)

-- You spend as much time reading through your Google Reader subscriptions as you do talking to people in real life each day.
+- You spend as much time reading through your Flipboard, RSS feeds, Tailwind Tribes, or any other content source for blog topic ideas as you do talking to people in real life each day.
 (1 point possible)

 - You have thought of setting up a blog for your spouse or children so you can create a series of backlinks to help your SEO.
 (1 point possible)